‘The best we can do’: DNC viewers adjust to virtual format

 Millions of people are still watching Democrats’ four-day celebration of their presidential nominee, former Vice President Joe Biden, and his running mate, California Sen. Kamala Harris.

 They are at home watching on TV and computer screens, or passing around clips of the highlights the day after.
-Later this week, some will be in their cars at drive-in movie-style viewing stations Democrats set up in a few states.
+Some were in their cars at drive-in movie-style viewing stations Democrats set up in a few states.
 Some have tried for a social experience by jumping on a Zoom watch party.

 Zingarelli organized a video conference for 25 attendees on Monday night and said the communal experience was lively.